anuprabhababu/GuardianAngel/README.md

 ![image](https://github.com/user-attachments/assets/67ba89b3-9785-4844-a0f6-2b212e71ca8f) --- on cicking share location , this page opens

+How it works?

-On clicking open emergency featutes a list of functions appear.
-Each option works as its name suggest.Actovate sos activates an sos alert and allows the user to off them when necessary.
-Share location allows to share location and shownaims to know thw students most commom shop and  .The activate fake call actually is in our class.
+On clicking "open emergency featutes" a list of functions appear.
+Each option works as its name suggest.Activate sos activates an sos alert and allows the user to off them when necessary.
+Share location allows to share location to contacts.Activte fake call creates a fake call which is an excuse to move from the place.
+The user can record video or photo and send it to someone.This can be treated as proof("This action is not yet implemented")